The ex/vi specification is based on the historical practice found

 behavior.

-command only permitted '/'
+Historically, the open command only permitted '/' characters to

 be used as the search pattern delimiter.
 For consistency,

-POSIX.1‐2008 requires that the search delimiters used by the s
+POSIX.1‐2008 requires that the search delimiters used by the s,

-commands be accepted as well.
+global, and v commands be accepted as well.

 Preserve

-command does not historically cause the file to be
+The preserve command does not historically cause the file to be

 considered unmodified for the purposes of future commands that